- Fields

 -

 Average Yearly Salary: $51,000Computer network specialists typically oversee computer systems and work to build and maintain them.
-People in these positions usually have computer science degrees, and even MBA’s since this field tends to deal with business operations as well as tech.
+People in these types of IT positions usually have computer science degrees, and many have MBAs as well since this field tends to deal with business operations as well as tech.

-Look for jobs like Computer and Information Research Scientist, Computer and Information Systems Manager, Computer Network Architect, Computer Systems Analyst, IT Analyst, IT Coordinator, Network Administrator, and Telecommunications Specialist if you’re interested in working with computer networks.
+Look for job titles like Computer and Information Research Scientist, Computer and Information Systems Manager, Computer Network Architect, Computer Systems Analyst, IT Analyst, IT Coordinator, Network Administrator, and Telecommunications Specialist if you’re interested in working with computer networks.

 Job Outlook: Between 2018 and 2028, the computer network specialist career is expected to grow 5% and produce 18,200 job opportunities across the U.S.